independent-github/petition/README.md

 ## Signatures

-Feel free to add your signature if you agree with a PR:
+Feel free to add your signature if you agree with a PR and share this Github repository:

 [@franciscop](https://github.com/franciscop)
 [@jab2870](https://github.com/Jab2870)